NonaSuomy/Moonraker-Home-Assistant/README.md

 Using mini-graph-card component, to show graph of hotend and bed temp.
 [Code card](https://github.com/NonaSuomy/Moonraker-Home-Assistant/blob/main/mini-graph-card.yaml)

-If you want to use the more acurate layer counter "Actual Layer" you must add to your slicer:
+If you want to use the more acurate layer counter "Actual Layer" you must add to your slicer (Prusa/Super):

 In the "Start" GCode